MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/dpm-support-issues.md

 **Issue**: Support for backing up Windows Server with DPM.

-**Workaround**: DPM 2019 can backup Windows Server 2019 and 2016.
+**Workaround**: DPM 2019 can back up Windows Server 2019 and 2016.
 For information about supported workloads, see [What can DPM back up](/system-center/dpm/dpm-protection-matrix?view=sc-dpm-2019).

 ::: moniker-end

 ::: moniker range="sc-dpm-2022"
 **Issue**: Support for backing up Windows Server with DPM.

-**Workaround**: DPM 2022 can backup Windows Server 2022, 2019 and 2016.
+**Workaround**: DPM 2022 can back up Windows Server 2022, 2019 and 2016.
 For information about supported workloads, see [What can DPM back up](/SystemCenterDocs/dpm/dpm-protection-matrix.md).

 ::: moniker-end